Rudbeckia fulgida 'American Gold Rush' Black-Eyed Susan

 You can find your growing zone here: [USDA website]

-Rudbeckia fulgida var. deamii 'American Gold Rush' produces loads of golden yellow daisy-like blooms with dark centers from middle summer through early fall.
-Also called Black-Eyed Susan, 'American Gold Rush' is a compact cultivar that is highly disease resistant.
+Rudbeckia fulgida var. deamii 'American Gold Rush' produces loads of golden yellow daisy-like blooms with dark centers from mid-summer to early fall.
+More commonly called Black-Eyed Susan, 'American Gold Rush' is a compact cultivar that is highly disease-resistant.
 Although its blooms may be slightly smaller than perennial standby, Rudbeckia 'Goldsturm', its fuzzy green leaves do not get the black spots that often afflict the latter.
-Deadheading will increase the blooms of this long flowering cultivar.
 A new favorite for us!

 Rudbeckia f. deamii is a localized variety of our southeastern perennial native, Rudbeckia fulgida.
 This variety is naturally found in the wild in the central United States of Illinois, Indiana and Ohio.